ARWN982/DEX/README.md

 # Vibe Kibana

-A design system and prototyping environment for Kibana experiences.
+A prototyping tool to build coded prototypes of Kibana.

 ## Project Team